A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: A stochastic dynamic programming formulation

-In what follows, we define variables $I_t$, and $Q_t$. $I_t$, the inventory level at the end of period $t$, and the opening inventory level of period $t+1$. $Q_t$, the ordering quantity at the beginning of period $t$.
-Let $I_0$ represent the given initial inventory level at the beginning of the planning horizon.
+Regarding the dynamics of the inventory, we assume that replenishments $Q_t$ are placed at the beginning of period $t$ given the opening inventory level $I_{t-1}$ and demand realisations ${F}_t=(\eta_1, \ldots, \eta_{t-1})$, and delivered instantaneously.
+Note that $I_{t-1}$ represents the inventory at the beginning of period $t$ and the inventory level at the end of period $t-1$.
+The ordering cost $u(\cdot)$ comprises the fixed ordering cost $K$, and the unit ordering cost $c$, as illustrated in Eq. (\ref{orderingcost}).

-We further assume that orders are placed at the beginning of each time period, and delivered instantaneously.
-There exist ordering costs $c(\cdot)$ comprising a fixed ordering cost $K$ for placing an order, and a linear ordering cost $c$ proportional to the order quantity $Q_t$; which takes the following form

-Additionally, at the end of period $t$, a linear holding cost $h$ is charged on every unit carried from one period to the next; a linear penalty cost $b$ is occurred for each unmet demand.
+At the end of period $t$, the linear holding cost $h$ is charged on every unit carried from one period to the next, and the linear penalty cost $b$ is occurred for each unit of unmet demand.

-Given the above problem description, the objective is to schedule ordering plans so as to minimize the expected total cost.
-The problem can be formulated as a stochastic dynamic program \cite{bellman1957} as \begin{enumerate} \item {\bf Stage.} A stage represents a time period $t=\{1, \ldots, T\}$ for a T-period stochastic lot-sizing problem. \item {\bf State.} Let $\mathcal{S}_t$ denote the state of the system at the beginning of period $t$.
-State $\mathcal{S}_t=\{I_{t-1}, \mathcal{D}_t\}$ includes the opening inventory level $I_{t-1}$ of period $t$, and the realised demand information set $\mathcal{D}_t =\{\zeta_1, \ldots, \zeta_{t-1}\}$. \item {\bf Action.} An action means to schedule an order with quantity $Q_t$ at the beginning of period $t$, $Q_t \in [0, \infty)$. \item {\bf Immediate cost.} Let $f_t(I_{t-1}, \mathcal{D}_t, Q_t)$ denote the immediate cost comprising fixed ordering, proportional ordering, holding, and penalty costs, given state $\mathcal{S}_t=\{I_{t-1}, \mathcal{D}_t\}$ at the beginning of period $t$.
+Given the above problem description, the objective is to schedule replenishment plans to minimize the expected total cost.
+In what follows, we formulate this problem as a stochastic dynamic program \citep{bellman1957} comprising the following elements. \begin{enumerate} \item {\bf State.} The state includes the inventory level $I_{t-1}$ and demand realisations ${F}_t =(\eta_1, \ldots, \eta_{t-1})$ at the beginning of period $t$. \item {\bf Action.} An action means to schedule a replenishment with quantity $Q_t$ at the beginning of period $t$, where $Q_t \in [0, \infty)$. \item {\bf Expected immediate cost.} Let $f_t(I_{t-1}, {F}_t; Q_t)$ denote the expected immediate cost comprising ordering, holding, and penalty costs in period $t$, given initial inventory level $I_{t-1}$ and demand realisations ${F}_t$.